ZaherAmasha/Google-sheets-project/README.md

 # Google Sheets Product Recommendations

 A Google Sheets application that fetches product recommendations from e-commerce websites (AliExpress, Ishtari and HiCart) using their internal APIs, and finds relevant YouTube videos.
-The system uses FastAPI for the backend, Playwright for cookie management, and Google Apps Script for the frontend integration.
+The system uses FastAPI for the backend, Playwright for cookie management, ScraperAPI for rotating IP addresses and Google Apps Script for the frontend integration.

 ## Video Demo